RIKEN-RCCS/lens3/v2/doc/setting-guide.md

 - Software
   - RedHat/Rocky 8.8
   - Golang 1.22 and later
-  - Valkey 7.2.5
+  - Valkey 7
   - git

 ## Install Prerequisites

 Install "Golang-1.22", "Valkey-7", and "Development-Tools" onto the host.
-Some tests are written in Python.
+Some tests in Lens3 use Python.

 Install basic tools, first.